 - Donate pairs of used shoes for the temporary memorial we will create at City Hall.
-You can drop off shoes at Walk SF’s office at 333 Hayes Street on Monday, October 26 from 5:00-8:00PM or Thursday, October 29 from 10:00AM-2:00PM.
+You can drop off shoes at Walk SF’s office at 333 Hayes Street at pre-arranged times.
 Let us know when and how many pairs you’ll drop off.

 - Make a gift to San Francisco Bay Area Families for Safe Streets.
 This is a group of people whose loved ones have been killed or injured by preventable crashes on our streets, as well as traffic crash survivors.
 Your gift will be used to provide members with emotional support, advocacy trainings, and more.
 Donate now.

 - Plan to share the stories of victims on social media on World Day of Remembrance.
 Walk SF will be posting photos and videos from the event; you can help amplify our urgent message for safe streets.